This Years Best Induction Cooktops

 All of the induction cooktops will have a similar range of high to low power.
 You should really base your decision on functional characteristics like the layout of the cooking surface.

-The Best Induction Cooktops
+The Best Induction Cooktops for 2015

 The following cooktops will be 36 inch.
 Go here for the best 30 inch induction cooktops.